 First Iteration of the Vardo.
 No kitchen box and plywood sides.

-This is my home-built trailer using classic and modern building techniques and style.
-Based on traveler’s and “gypsy” wagons from Britain and France as well as sheep wagons from the western U.S. I am keeping this to the absolute minimum in size and weight.
-I don’t plan to live in it full-time so it can be thought of a base camp.
-I have mulled it over for a very long time and was torn between this style and a teardop design.
-Each have advantages but this just seems to suit me better.
+This is my home-built camping trailer.
+It uses both classic and modern building techniques and style.
+The design is an amalgam of showman, traveler and “gypsy” wagons from Britain and France with some influence from sheep wagons from the western U.S. I kept the build to the absolute minimum in size and weight.
+Since I don’t live in it full-time it can be fairly small but I needed something that can serve for long-term travel or as a base camp for future adventures.

-Shown below is the chronology of the build from beginning to almost the present condition.
-The build is posted here with some details, descriptions, and lots of questions & answers on the Instructables website.
+The following pages chronicle the build from beginning to almost the present condition.
+The original build is is also detailed here with descriptions and lots of questions & answers on the Instructables website.

-Here’s a panorama of the inside from the doorway.
+Here’s a panorama mosaic of the inside from the doorway.
 Its difficult to get a good perspective through the camera lens.
-Below are few views around the interior.